This article covers:

 Managing Groups and their User Rules/Permissions

-The groups page will allow you to create permission groups and edit current permission group settings.
-To manage your groups go to Admin > Domain Control > [Select the domain you want to manage] > Groups > Select a group > Edit.
+Domain Groups allow you to set rules/permissions for groups of employees.
+To access go to Admin > Domain Control > [Select the domain you want to manage] > Groups.

 Descriptions of each Domain Group Rule/Permission